4dn-dcic/fish_omics_format/docs/source/undecoded.rst

 -------
 This table is optional and is designed to be used to report the X, Y, Z coordinates of individual SM Localization events before decoding.

 When raw, pre-decoding data are reported, the primary localization data collected across multiplexed hybridization rounds, image frames, and channels are recorded in this table (see example below).
-The final, decoded SM Localization event is recorded in :ref:vol_core."
+The final, decoded SM Localization event is recorded in :ref:`vol-core`."

 This table is indexed by ``Loc_ID`` and mandatorily reports, for each primary SM Localization event, its ``X``, ``Y``, ``Z`` coordinates and the ``Image_Frame_ID``, ``Hyb_ID``, ``Channel``, and Fluorophore (``Fluor``) in which it was originally identified.